Rangers have work to do despite having top pick in NHL draft

 Following the draft, the focus quickly shifts to the NHL’s free agency signing period, which opens Friday.
 General managers are bracing for a hectic weekend with numerous teams having to shed payroll this offseason with the NHL salary cap staying at $81.5 million.

-AP Hockey Writers Stephen Whyno and Larry Lage, and AP Sports Writer Tom Canavan contributed to this report.
+AP Hockey Writers Stephen Whyno and Larry Lage and AP Sports Writer Tom Canavan contributed to this report.

 For more AP NHL coverage: https://apnews.com/NHL and https://twitter.com/AP_Sports